 The Internet is used as an educational tool and as such parents and students are asked to read and sign an Internet use agreement at the start of the school year.
 The agreement must be returned signed before your child may use the Internet.

-The Dixie District’s formal testing utilizes state tests as well as local assessments such as DIBELS, Scholastic Reading Inventory to determine baseline understanding and progress.
+The Miller Creek District’s formal testing utilizes state tests as well as local assessments such as DIBELS, Scholastic Reading Inventory to determine baseline understanding and progress.

-In addition, the California State Smarter Balanced Testing, which tests students in Reading, Writing and mathematics, is administered each year in the spring to all students in grades 3-5.
+In addition, the California Assessment of Student Performance and Progress (CAASPP), which tests students in Reading, Writing and mathematics, is administered each year in the spring to all students in grades 3-5.
 The test is aligned to the Common Core Standards, which our curriculum is based around.
 Students take this exam through Chromebooks.
-Click here for access to questions that parallel what student will see.
+Parents have the right to opt students out of taking this test.
+Click Here for access to questions that parallel what students will see.
 It is a good way to practice if students have a little anxiety around testing.
 Just click the Student Interface.

 For the safety of all students we ask that parents follow the following rules:

 A visitation Day day is selected in the fall and spring for parents interested in attending Silveira to come by and hear about our programs.
-Stay tuned for information in newsletters.
+Visitation Days this school year are November 6th and March 5th.

 Silveira School does not allow student visitors during the school day.
 In addition, to ensure student safety school administration must know what adults are on campus at all times.
 Therefore, all visitors and volunteers are required to sign in and out of the office and to wear a badge each time they are on campus.
 Keep in mind that Silveira is a closed campus.